 Pancit makes a great side dish to just about any Asian entree, but it’s also a great stand-alone dish as well.

 Now if someone could bring me some lumpia …

 Ingredients and substitutions

-- Fish sauce and oyster sauce both add a lot of flavor and I don’t recommend leaving them out unless it is for dietary reasons.
+Fish sauce and oyster sauce both add a lot of flavors and I don’t recommend leaving them out unless it is for dietary reasons.

 Other tips for making perfect Pancit

 I like to cook pancit in a wok, but mostly that’s just so my husband sees me using the wok and doesn’t complain about me buying another pan that I never use 😂 You can certainly use a wok if you have one but any large skillet would work fine.